 A Buyer Intent paradise

-Another valuable feature of Facebook Marketplace is that there is no initial cost to create a listing.
-This allows you to test out new products risk-free, and without lengthy A/B testing.
+There is no initial cost to create a listing on Facebook Marketplace.
+Essentially, then, you can test the popularity of your products risk-free, and without lengthy A/B testing.

-Once you create a listing (see below) you can start tweaking the settings and see what brings in the best results.
-You can also experiment with different pricing, exclusive deals, and even special discounts.
+Once you create a listing you can start tweaking the settings and see which changes get you the best conversions.
+Or, you can experiment with different pricing, exclusive deals, and other kinds of promotions.

 Facebook knows everything about their users: What they buy, what music they listen to, where they vacation, what size they wear, what they had for lunch yesterday, and plenty more.
 Creepy as this may be for the user to have such a transparent life, Facebook has made it a boon for advertisers who enjoy improved reach and ultimately, higher conversion rates.